khuong-nv/QtOgre3D/README.md

 To install this project, follow these steps:

 1. Clone this repository to your local machine.
-2. Open the `QtOgreIntegration.pro` file in Qt Creator.
-3. Build the project.
+2. Build the project.
-4. Run the project.
+3. Run the project.

 ## Usage